 Start sending: Send an SMS when an Amazon Dash button is pressed

 We’ve praised IFTTT extensively for its powerful ability to make nearly any web service interact with another.
 If none of the ideas above have suited your fancy, you’ll be able to come up with something for sure here.

-Nearly any outgoing channel in IFTTT can be used here.
+You can use nearly any outgoing channel in IFTTT with a Dash Button.
 You could set up a silent doorbell by sending a notification to your phone, send a tweet, set up a hidden emergency button that contacts someone, or call your own phone.
 The possibilities are only limited by how creative you can get with IFTTT.

 Want to Rickroll your friends with nothing more than a button press?
 This one is for you.
 It doesn’t involve any trickery or fake links—just your Amazon Dash and one of the internet’s oldest pranks.